shulp2211/minnn/docs/source/reference_descriptions/consensus.rst

 #.
 Number of reads in this consensus, or 0 if this read was not used in consensus.
 #.
 Sequences and qualities for each target of this read.
 #.
 Sequences and qualities for each target of this consensus, or "-" sign if this read was not used in consensus.
+#.
+Levenshtein distances between this read and this consensus, separate values for all targets
+   (:code:`R1`, :code:`R2` etc), or -1 values if this read is not used in any consensus.
+#.
+Number of nucleotides that were removed from this read on quality trimming, separate values for all targets
+   (:code:`R1`, :code:`R2` etc).
+#.
+Number of nucleotides that were removed from this consensus on quality trimming, separate values for all targets
+   (:code:`R1`, :code:`R2` etc).

 Command line arguments reference for consensus action: